GPII/universal/documentation/AuthorizationService.md

 #### getAuthForAccessToken(accessToken)
 * **description**: Get the authorization information using the access token.
 * **parameters:**
     * accessToken: String.
-The OAuth 2 access token.
+A string representing an authorization issued to the client.
 * **return: (one of the below)**
     * An object.
 The object contains these authorization information: the user GPII token, the client id, the user selected preferences.
 An example:
     ```